john-a-ellis/supervisedLearningCreditCardFraud/README.md

 ![Distribution of Negative y](img/Distribution_of_y_neg.png)

 6. **Encoding Features with Extensive Categories**: Target encoding was used to encode the 'merchants', and 'jobs' features.
 It was applied after splitting the data into train and test sets.
 The target encoder was fit to the training data, the resulting encoder was used to transform both the training and testing sets.
-7. **Scaling**: Sci-kit Learns standard scaler was fit to the training features, and the training and testing features were transformed with the reng scaler.
+7. **Scaling**: Sci-kit Learns standard scaler was fit to the training features, and the training and testing features were transformed with the resulting scaler.
 ___

 ___